 Tosin Cole said: “I’m grateful and excited to be a part of this journey with the team.
 I’m looking forward to jumping in this Doctor Who universe.”

-What will happen in the series?
+What other actors will star in the new series?

 Who will write the series?